The LaMP studio is François Evans's film music composition and production facility.

 With a move to Barnet, North London, along came faster computers and big hard disks.
 The studio switched from using MOTU Performer digital studio workstation (DAW) software, to MOTU Digital Performer - optimal for film scoring.
 An interest in and love of older analogue synthesizers from the 1970s never waned (see Influences).

 Re-locating to France, an abandoned nursery school was discovered East of La Rochelle in South Vendée.
 Dating from 1906, it had a high-ceilinged classsroom with an oak floor and a warm acoustic (described by one visiting musician as une ambiance très sympa).
 A side room was adapted to become the control/composition/programming suite.
-A 32-channel, British-made Soundcraft DC2000 analogue mixing desk with flying faders was acquired, restored and installed.
-It makes lovely warm mixes.
+A 32-channel, British-made Soundcraft DC2000 analogue mixing desk with flying faders was acquired, restored and installed for warm music mixes.

 Tracks are recorded through two Focusrite ISA428s or valve Ferrograph pre-amplifiers, to give a glowing sound.

-A 'best friend' in the studio is a 1930s' small, art deco, boudoir Gaveau upright piano, which has a character all its own.
+A 'best friend' in the studio is a 1930s' small, art deco, boudoir Gaveau upright piano from 1936, which has a character all its own.

 Whilst using vintage technology is fun, it is a responsibility to maintain.
-It's understandable that so many composers have opted for a minimalist studio of desk, keyboard, computer, amp., speakers and DAW.
-For us at LaMP, convenience can sometimes compromise music, so we take the extra effort.
+Many composers have opted for a minimalist studio of desk, keyboard, computer, amp., speakers and DAW.
+At LaMP, we favour quality over convenience.
 Like film actors, each piece of music hardware used has a life of its own, which participates.
-Those characters can bring a special quality, interest and originality to the music composed for films.
+These characteristics can bring a special quality, interest and originality to music composed and produced for films.